-Surprenant & Beneski, P.C. provides comprehensive estate planning services to clients in Southeastern Massachusetts, Cape Cod, and the Islands.
-Our legal team is well-versed in the applicable trust and estate laws and is highly regarded for adhering to the highest ethical standards.
-When you partner with us, we will work closely with you to design an estate plan that suits your unique needs and goals.
+At Surprenant & Beneski, PC, our friendly and experienced legal team guides clients through the process of estate planning step-by-step.
+We provide comprehensive estate planning services to clients in Southeastern Massachusetts, Cape Cod, and the Islands.
+Our law firm focuses exclusively on estate planning and elder law services, and we are well-regarded in Massachusetts for adhering to the highest ethical standards.
+We will work closely with you to design an estate plan that suits your unique needs and goals.

 We believe that there is no “one-size-fits-all” estate plan.
 Nonetheless, a well-conceived plan will include, at a minimum, a will, a durable power of attorney, and a healthcare proxy.
 Our experienced professionals routinely prepare a variety of essential estate planning documents, including:

 - Last Will and Testament (Will) — A will is the most basic estate planning document.
 It declares how your property will be managed and distributed after you die.
 In addition, a will is the only way to name a guardian to care for your minor children.
 If you fail to create a will, the probate court will intervene to make these determinations according to the intestacy laws of Massachusetts, which may not agree with your wishes and may not protect your assets.

 - Durable Power of Attorney — This document allows to you name a trusted person, either a family member or close associate, to manage your personal and business affairs (e.g. paying bills, managing property, monitoring investments), in the event that a physical or mental impairment leaves you incapacitated.

 - Healthcare Proxy — This estate planning tool allows you to designate a healthcare representative to make medical decisions on your behalf if you become incapacitated.